tcnksm/dutyme/README.md

 `dutyme` assigns PagerDuty on-call to yourself temporarily while operation.
 It creates [override layer](https://support.pagerduty.com/hc/en-us/articles/202830170-Creating-and-Deleting-Overrides) on the existing schedule. *NOTE*: `dutyme` is still under development. command interface maybe updated in future.

+## Requirement

+To use dutyme command, you need a PagerDuty API v2 token.

+The token must have full access to read, write, update, and delete.
+Only account administrators have the ability to generate token (See more about token on official doc https://goo.gl/VPvlwB).

 ## Usage

 To assign, use `start` command,